-Currently a local resident and business owner in Port Moody, Eran Even has lived, studied and worked in communities around Canada, Europe, Israel and the Peoples Republic of China.
-He brings a breadth of experience and expertise to the TriCities with his full service Chinese medical clinic, Rocky Point Wellness.
+Currently a local resident and business owner in Port Moody, Eran Even has lived, studied and worked in communities around Canada, Europe, Israel and the Peoples Republic of China, and brings a breadth of experience and expertise to the TriCities, where he has practiced for several years.

 In 2003, Dr. Even graduated from the prestigious five-year Chinese medical program at the Shang Hai Traditional Chinese Medicine College in Vancouver and spent the following year interning with local Traditional Chinese Medical (TCM) doctors.
 That same year, he began studying the Chinese language, both privately and at Langara College.